RMSNews/RMSNews.github.io/_posts/march/2019-04-09-Jokes-And-Riddles.md

 “You make a ladder and climb out the ceiling”

 9. What room do ghosts avoid?

-“the living room”
+“The living room”

 10. what haves many keys but cant open a single door.

 “a piano”